wajdifadool/wajdifadool/README.md

 - I love studying and coding while listening to great Lo-fi music. 🎸
-- Open to work in the field of Web Development and BackEnd 🌱
+- Open to work in the field of Software and BackEnd Development 🌱